English Civil War: English overseas possessions

 During the English Civil War, the English overseas possessions became highly involved.
 In the Channel Islands, the island of Jersey and Castle Cornet in Guernsey supported the King until a surrender with honour in December 1651.

-Although the newer, Puritan settlements in North America, notably Massachusetts, were dominated by Parliamentarians, the older colonies sided with the Crown.
+Although the newer, Puritan settlements in North America, notably Massachusetts (which still styles itself the "Commonwealth of Massachusetts"), were dominated by Parliamentarians, the older colonies sided with the Crown.
 Friction between Royalists and Puritans in Maryland came to a head in the Battle of the Severn.
 The Virginia Company's settlements, Bermuda and Virginia, as well as Antigua and Barbados, were conspicuous in their loyalty to the Crown.
 Bermuda's Independent Puritans were expelled, settling the Bahamas under William Sayle as the Eleutheran Adventurers.
 Parliament passed An Act for prohibiting Trade with the Barbadoes, Virginia, Bermuda and Antego in October 1650, which stated that: